Boris Johnson, Rishi Sunak and Penny Mordaunt: Who are MPs backing?

 Conservative MPs have started declaring who they are backing to become the UK's next prime minister.

-Currently 86 out of 357 Tory MPs have gone public with their support.
-Many others may not declare who they are backing, and more could announce their decisions over the weekend - so expect the numbers to continue changing rapidly.
+Currently 99 out of 357 Tory MPs have gone public with their support.
+Many others may not declare who they are backing, and more could announce their decisions over the weekend - so expect the numbers to continue to change rapidly.

+We're only including MPs who have told the BBC on the record who they're backing, or MPs who have publicly declared their support.

+Other counts may include MPs who've privately told other media organisations who they're backing - but until the BBC can verify it, they won't appear on our count.
+Also, no MP has officially said they are running for the leadership - so one of the rumoured frontrunners who is on our count could not actually run, or another MP could declare themselves as a candidate.

 - Angela Richardson, MP for Guildford